Mohammed-Taha20/Transcribe-Ask/README.md

 GROQ_API_KEY=your_groq_api_key

-Ensure you have FFmpeg installed and update its path in the script:
+Note: Ensure you have FFmpeg installed and update its path in the script

-"ffmpeg_location": r"E:\programs\ffmpeg-7.1.1-full_build\bin"

 Run the script:

 python main.py